 RIP has doctoral and master's degree awarding points and post-doctoral research flow stations in Pomology, Plant Pathology and Entomology, etc. At present, there are 5 doctoral supervisors and 27 postgraduate supervisors.
 In the past five years, 21 PhD candidates have been graduated, including 10 international students, 2 Sino-foreign joint training, and 45 master students.

-RIP is supported by a series of national platforms, like National apple & pear field genebank, National apple breeding center, National agricultural experimental station for plant protection, Key laboratory of the Ministry of agriculture and rural affairs (MOA) of horticultural crop germplasm utilization, Fruit quality and safety risk assessment laboratory of MOA, Supervision & Test Center of Fruit and Nursery Stocks Quality (Xingcheng) of MOA, Liaoning Scientific Observation and Testing Station for Crop Genetic Resources and Germplasm Creation of MOA, Research station of MOA of Deciduous Fruit Trees and Sino-Italian Joint Laboratory of Pomology.
+And RIP is supported by a series of national platforms, like National apple & pear field genebank, National apple breeding center, National Center for Eliminating Viruses from Deciduous Fruit Tree, National agricultural experimental station for plant protection, Key laboratory of horticultural crop germplasm utilization of the Ministry of agriculture and rural affairs (MOA), Fruit quality and safety risk assessment laboratory of MOA, Supervision & Test Center of Fruit and Nursery Stocks Quality (Xingcheng) of MOA, Liaoning Scientific Observation and Testing Station for Crop Genetic Resources and Germplasm Creation of MOA, Research station of Deciduous Fruit Trees of MOA and Sino-Italian Joint Laboratory of Pomology.

-Currently, RIP has wined 111 awards including 7 national, 75 provincial and ministerial achievements.
-Since establishment, it has bred more than 150 new fruit varieties, identified a number of new genes and valuable germplasms, innovated a series of new products in fertilizer and bio-control products, and brought tremendous contributions to social and economic benefits.
+Currently, RIP has wined 114 awards including 7 national, 86 provincial and ministerial achievements.
+Since establishment, it has bred more than 200 new fruit varieties, more than 100 authorized patents, identified a number of new genes and valuable germplasms, innovated a series of new products in fertilizer and bio-control products, and brought tremendous contributions to social and economic benefits.

 The success of RIP can be attributed to an ideal combination of science, technology, and economic incentive.
 The active transfer of technology for the betterment of all is a primary driver.
 Our researchers at the front line of fruit production aid in transforming the latest technological achievements into applications for farmers through technical training and onsite demonstrations.
 RIP cooperates closely with local governments and fruit enterprises to promote their economic development through technology transfer, expert workstations and demonstration bases has been constructed with local governments and enterprises.